Baverne/comfyUI-TiledWan/README.md

 - Use normalization when you want to maximize contrast in the resulting mask
 - Use clamping to ensure compatibility with other ComfyUI nodes that expect 0-1 values
 - The alpha channel option works even with RGB images (will create a fully opaque mask)

-### TiledWan Image Blend
-The TiledWan Image Blend node can be found in the "TiledWan" category in the ComfyUI node browser.

-1. Connect a base image to `image1` input
-2. Connect an overlay image to `image2` input (will be automatically resized if needed)
-3. Set the `blend_factor` to control the strength of the blend (0.0 = only image1, 1.0 = full blend effect)
-4. Choose a `blend_mode` for different visual effects
-5. Enable `clamp_negative` if you want to prevent negative values (useful for certain blend modes)

-**Blend Modes:**
-- **Normal**: Simple overlay replacement
-- **Multiply**: Darkens by multiplying colors
-- **Screen**: Lightens by inverting, multiplying, then inverting again
-- **Overlay**: Combines multiply and screen based on base color
-- **Soft Light**: Subtle lighting effect
-- **Difference**: Shows absolute difference between images

-**Tips:**
-- Use `clamp_negative: False` when working with difference mode to preserve negative values for further processing
-- Enable `clamp_negative: True` for final output to ensure valid image data
-- Experiment with different blend modes for creative effects

 ### TiledWan Image Statistics
 The TiledWan Image Statistics node can be found in the "TiledWan" category in the ComfyUI node browser.